History 110 - Dr. Gayle Olson-Raymer

 Goal #2: To understand the political, social, and economic systems of feudalism and emerging mercantilism in 15th, 16th, and 17th century Europe

 This story - adapted in part from Joanna Brooks Why We Left (2013) - begins with understanding the lives of English peasants in the 15th century.
 Before the end of the century, peasants had some sense of economic independence through their relationship to the land.
-Many lived on ten to thirty acres of land - land that was owned by their feudal landlord to whom they paid rent.
+Many lived on ten to thirty acres of land - land that was owned by the king but entrusted to one of his lords to whom they peasants paid rent.
 In exchange for the rent - usually paid for in crops and/or services - peasants had some common rights to graze stock, cut wood, draw water, or grow crops on the lord's land.
 Such common rights gave the peasants some economic independence.
 They grew their own crops; grazed animals and used their wastes to fertilize their gardens and provide milk, butter, and cheese not only for their use, but also to sell; and they used the lord's forests for firewood, fruits and nut, game and fish.
 This was the system of feudalism.

 During the 15th century, feudalism was a political, social, and economic system in which every man was bound to every other man by mutual ties of loyalty and service.

-- It involved a strict hierarchy of rank, where every person knew his place – to the landlord to whom he owed service and from whom he received his land and orders to work the land.
+- It involved a strict hierarchy of rank, where every person knew his place – the lord and knight to his king and the peasant to his landlord to whom he owed service and from whom he received his land and orders to work the land.

 - Its goal was to preserve these relationships forever - thus ensuring that those at the bottom of the social network had little to no upward mobility.